 We also appreciate the detail that in an episode where choice is the overarching theme, Whistledown states that revealing her identity will be entirely up to her.
 Her best friend can try as hard as she’d like—even the queen could try, but as Whistledown, Penelope has agency and no one is going to take that away from her unless she decides it is time.

-Portia’s surprising sincerity in that moment was the unexpected gift in this episode.
+Portia’s surprising sincerity in that moment was the unexpected gift in Bridgerton’s “After the Rain.”
 I didn’t think she’d approach Marina with kindness, but I’m glad she did so.
-Stating that you find ways in your babies, and noting that Marina is much stronger than she was is a beautiful send off to the character.
+Stating that you find ways in your babies, and noting that Marina is much stronger than she was is a beautiful send-off to the character.

 As we know by now, Sir Phillip Crane has found Marina and he reveals the terrible news we’ve all been expecting, which is that George died in battle.
 But what’s lovely in all this is that Marina was right in the belief that what they had was love, and Ruby Barker put on a fantastic performance as she cried telling Daphne that he loved her all along—she’d pegged him a villain, but he was willing to be the father their child needed.
 And in an episode where choice matters, marrying Phillip had to be Marina’s, and she agrees to it only after she realizes the tea hasn’t worked.

 Eloise has to write a book at some point, right?
-We’re all in agreement that she is going to be the next Jane Austen except instead of writing about romance, she’ll be writing about women making a living and they’ll be best sellers.
-Or maybe, just maybe she’s the author of Miss Butterworth and the Mad Baron?
+We’re all in agreement that she is going to be the next Jane Austen except instead of writing about romance, she’ll be writing about women making a living, and they’ll be best sellers.
+Or maybe, just maybe, she’s the author of Miss Butterworth and the Mad Baron?
 (We know who the author is, but still, this could be changed?)
-Point being, Eloise Bridgerton deserves the stars and we want to make sure she gets it.
+The point being, Eloise Bridgerton deserves the stars and we want to make sure she gets them.

 Eloise is right in a lot of ways, but she’s wrong about Whistledown’s identity and that final moment between her and Benedict where she realizes that Madame Delacroix isn’t actually Whistledown was genius.
 We’ve been talking about Benedict’s facial expressions all season, but this final Eloise reaction wins it all.
 Jessie’s delivery of that moment is utter chaos in the best way—the complete malfunction that she has is genius, and just as we pictured when we’d read about Eloise.

 Bridgerton’s first season took the weakest book in the series and made it exceptional.
 It’s been a joyful ride and we can’t wait for what else is in store.
 We came into this season hoping we’d like Simon and Daphne and we ended up loving them.
-We came into this season ready to get character development and they exceeded our expectations in delivering.
-The final episode brought to light the importance of choice beautifully and in doing so reminds viewers that love can heal even the darkest of wounds.
+We went into this season ready to get character development and they exceeded our expectations in delivering.
+The final episode, “After the Rain,” beautifully brought to light the importance of choice, reminding viewers that love can heal even the darkest of wounds.
 It tells us that happy, hopeful endings matter.
 It’s been a dark year, but Bridgerton revolutionized the romance genre on TV, and to know that this is just the beginning is a treat in and of itself.

 - When we say we hate Lord Featherington, we mean it.
 Involving Will in his gross scheme was just the cherry on top.
 All he and Alice wanted is the chance to be happy–we get why he agreed, but good lord, we hated it and we actually hope that perhaps we could see more of them in further seasons.
 (Again, we had all these fascinating characters and yet we focused on the least interesting of them all with Featherington.)
 We hate it.
 We really do.